 The HR department should be able to provide you with a job description.
 If not speak with the line manager (the person who would be your new boss) who you should call anyway to discuss the role and future aims of the team/companyetc.

-This may seem an overly bold step, but I guarantee they will be impressed by your initiative and you will gain some form of valuable insight that will help you on they day (plus, you will steal a march on the other candidates who are your competitors).
+This may seem an overly bold step, but we guarantee they will be impressed by your initiative and you will gain some form of valuable insight that will help you on they day (plus, you will steal a march on the other candidates who are your competitors).

 PRO TIP: The job description will have a list of the core competencies required to fill the role.
 It’s basically a checklist of what the employer is looking for.
 Gold dust!